 The spectacular Baroque Duomo di San Giorgio sits in the center of Ibla, behind a large piazza where there are several cafes, shops, and Gelati Divini, selling ice cream made from wines.
 Ibla has several UNESCO churches, including Santa Maria dell'Idria, San Filippo Neri, Santa Maria dei Miracoli, San Giuseppe, Santa Maria del Gesu, San Francesco, and Chiesa Anime del Purgatorio.
 UNESCO Baroque buildings in Ibla are Palazzo della Cancelleria, Palazzo Cosentini, Palazzo Sortino Trono, Palazzo La Rocca, and Palazzo Battaglia.

-Along the southeast cliffs of the Ibla are Bronze age necropoli, or cemeteries.
+Along the southeast cliffs of the Ibla are Bronze age necropolis or cemeteries.
 They can be seen from the road to Modica.

-The Ibleo Archaeological Museum, in the Upper Town, has finds from archaeological digs in the province.
+The Ibleo Archaeological Museum, in the Upper Town, has displays from archaeological digs in the province.
 Materials cover prehistoric to late Roman settlements.

 Via Roma, in the Upper Town, is a big shopping street, featuring several bars and restaurants.